RezHCloud/K8LectureDemo/README.md

 This security group needs the 2 following inbound ports open:

 ##### SSH (port 22) to AWS's Instance connect
 We will be using instance connect to SSH into the box rather than using a desktop app for simplicity.
 You are more than welcome to use your own SSH terminal if you are comfortable setting it up.
+For the EU region - 3.8.37.24/29

 ##### Custom TCP (port 3000) to 0.0.0.0/0
 We will be connecting to the application through the open internet using port 3000.
 You can restrict the IP range to your own if you desire.